When to replace your boiler

 1. A noisy boiler

-Anything that resembles banging, gurgling, clunking or whirring could signal a problem, so make sure you switch your boiler off, to help stop any further damage, and get an expert to check it over as soon as you can.
+Anything that resembles banging, gurgling, clunking or whirring could signal a problem, so make sure you switch your boiler off to help stop any further damage.
+You should also get an expert to check it over as soon as you can.

-2. My water/ radiators are taking longer to heat up
+2. Water/radiators are taking longer to heat up

 Did you know that replacing an old G-rated boiler with a new A-rated boiler could save you up to £540 a year on your energy bills*?
-If you’d like to learn more, take a look at our guide to increasing boiler efficiency.
+Increasing boiler efficiency is a key way to lower costs and get better results from your heating system.

 3. A leaking boiler

-Whatever the outcome, your boiler should never leak water, so make sure you should turn your boiler off, clear up the water and call in an expert to get it fixed before it leads to something more serious.
-If it’s left it could cause even more damage to internal components, or potential structural damage to your property.
+Whatever the outcome, your boiler should never leak water, so make sure you turn your boiler off, clear up the water and call in an expert to get it fixed before it leads to something more serious.
+If it’s left, it could cause even more damage to internal components or potential structural damage to your property.

 5. Strange smells